MorcilloSanz/pydiffold/README.md

 # PyDiffold
-PyDiffold is a Python library for differential geometric computations on 2D manifolds embedded in $\mathbb{R}^3$.
-It provides tools for approximating local differential structure (tangent spaces, normal vectors, Riemannian metric tensors...), as well as discrete differential operators such as surface gradients and the Laplace–Beltrami operator, using only point cloud data.
+PyDiffold is a Python library for `differential geometry` on 2D manifolds embedded in $\mathbb{R}^3$.
+It provides tools for approximating `local differential structure` (tangent spaces, normal vectors, Riemannian metric tensors...), as well as discrete `differential operators` such as surface gradients and the Laplace–Beltrami operator, using only point cloud data.

 ![](/img/fun.png)